Meet Our Fellows

 Dr. Amber Budden is the Director for Community Engagement and Outreach at DataONE, an NSF funded cyberinfrastructure project supporting Earth and environmental scientists in their data management, preservation, search and discovery needs.
 An advocate for open and transparent science, Amber supports the DataONE community in the use of DataONE tools and services, and conducts training and outreach activities in best practices for data management.

-During this fellowship Amber aims to:
+During this fellowship Amber aimed to:

 - extend the reach of the DataONE Users Group, broadening participation and empowering community members to serve as DataONE ambassadors and open data advocates, and